 - Store any leftover pomelo in an airtight container.
 They will keep for up to 3 days in the refrigerator.

 Pomelo also has a sweeter taste and slightly less acidic flavor than grapefruit.
-A good pomelo has a mixed taste of sweet orange, tangerine and grapefruit combined.
-Pomelo is very common in several Southeast Asian countries because they love the hot and humid temperatures to grow in.
+A good pomelo has a mixed taste of sweet orange, tangerine, and grapefruit combined.
+Pomelo is very common in several Southeast Asian countries because they love growing in hot and humid temperatures.

 Related Recipes